 This species has recently been found in more locations and its population is probably larger than previously thought.
 However, its population is still likely to be small and declining and approaches the threshold for Vulnerable under criterion C. For these reasons the species is evaluated as Near Threatened.

-It occurs at elevations of 750-1,200 m in montane Atlantic forest and apparently tolerates second growth and forest edge (Pacheco and Gonzaga 1995).
-It gleans for insects (mainly arthropods) in the dense undergrowth where there are high densities of vines and sometimes bamboo (Pacheco and Gonzaga 1995).
+It occurs at elevations of 500-1,200 m in montane Atlantic Forest and apparently tolerates second growth and forest edge (Pacheco and Gonzaga 1995).
+It gleans for insects (mainly arthropods) in the dense undergrowth where there are high densities of vines and sometimes bamboo (Pacheco and Gonzaga 1995, Remsen and Sharpe 2018).

 In the Serra da Ouricana, forests have virtually disappeared owing to the expansion of pastureland and cultivation (Gonzaga and Pacheco 1995, Gonzaga et al. 1995).
 Only a few privately-owned tracts of forest remain, and these are under pressure from clearance and fires spreading out of cultivated areas (Gonzaga and Pacheco 1995, Gonzaga et al. 1995).
 By 1999, the largest remaining patch of c.3 km2 had been largely destroyed and the long-term survival of this species in the area is highly questionable (J. M. Goerck in litt.
 1999).
 Illegal charcoal burning and forest clearance has been observed in Chapada da Diamantina National Park, where the sight of logging trucks is not uncommon (Parrini et al. 1999).

 The species has been recorded in several protected areas.